benjamincharity/CSS-Guidelines/README.md

 Use Modernizr.js to test for and target different support sets rather than device or software sniffing.

 ## Debugging

 If you run into a CSS problem **take code away before you start adding more** in a bid to fix it.

-The problem exists in CSS that is already written, more CSS isn’t the right answer!
+Remember: _The problem exists in CSS that is already written, more CSS isn't the right answer!_

 Delete chunks of markup and CSS until your problem goes away, then you can determine which part of the code the problem lies in.